Victor515/Notes/ES6-review2.md

 # Review for ES6

-A glimpse at some ES6 features used frequently at work
+A glimpse at some ES6 features used quite frequently

 ## Rest Syntax and Spread Syntax